First Aid

 • Hand soap;

-• Disposable paper cups;
+• A package of disposable paper cups;

-• A kidney basin; and
+• A kidney basin made of stainless steel or polypropylene; and

 • A large Type 3 Intermediate First Aid Kit.